 Another reason, the main reason, is that I want my blog to be a place of positivity.
 Something I can feel proud of.
 The way that it was and the way the I was approaching it before, meant that, that was just not going to happen.
-Not because I don’t care (don’t get me wrong) but more that since starting my blog in the Summer only once or twice have I been able to dedicate enough time to a post, to feel like it’d written everything I wanted to share or discuss and that subsequently turned out to be something I felt proud of.
+Not because I don’t care (don’t get me wrong) but more that since starting my blog a few Summers ago, only once or twice have I been able to dedicate enough time to a post, to feel like it’d written everything I wanted to share or discuss and that subsequently turned out to be something I felt proud of.
 With so little time to write lately I constantly feel like I’m against a clock that’s always running down.
 I have therefore resolved that there are only two ways to solve this: the first being that I stop writing.
 (I think I might literally explode, just imagining that prospect a second longer!)
 Or… Write slightly less frequently for a while, but when I do – give that piece the attention it deserves.
 Thinking about it now it’s a win-win really.
 I mean, I get to write which I LOVE doing and I get to spend the time doing so, that I feel I need.
 While hopefully, you will then enjoy getting to read better quality posts.

 If you’re new, here are 3 facts about me and why I write, which will provide a little context for my blog:

 2. I have an obsession with tea; it helps make life a little better.
-The same goes for books, sunsets and photography, now that you mention it…
+The same goes for books, sunsets and photography now that you mention it…

 3. I have Cerebral Palsy.
 It’s different for every person who has it, for me it only effects my legs.
 I used to barely be able to walk as a child.
 With a lot of hard work and dedication (from many a person) I can now gratefully say that, that is no longer the case.
-I am a person of absolutes when it comes to dreams and it’s all or nothing because I have to give it my all or I’ll not get anywhere.
-As an actress and performer, I hope to one day create my own work that has the potential to inspire others as I have been – while also challenging the perception of what it means to be ‘disabled’ in today’s society, not just within the industry but in daily life.
-I’m not naïve enough to think it is something I can take on alone but its certainly a movement I would like to be apart of and finally to learn, learn together (because there’s a fair bit I’m ignorant to as well, which I hope to change.)
+I am a person of absolutes when it comes to dreams – it’s all or nothing because I have to give it my all or I’ll not get anywhere.
+As an actress and performer, I hope to one day create my own work that has the potential to inspire others as I have been – while also challenging the perception of what it means to be ‘differently abled’ in today’s society, not just within the industry but in daily life.
+I’m not naïve enough to think it is something I can take on alone but its certainly a movement I would like to be apart of!
+Finally to learn, learn together (because there’s a fair bit I’m ignorant to as well, which I hope to change.)
 To simply raise awareness because if there’s a topic we shy away from discussing, how is anything ever going to change, let alone something as stubborn as prejudice.